torchbox/verdant-rca/docs/HOWTO.md

 ### Accessing model variables

 Django's standard Mustache tags work as normal, but the fields of a page model are all accessed through the `self` variable.
-So the model field "intro" will be displayed as `{{ self.intro }}` (in fact more likely `{{ self.intro|richtext }}` given that an intro is likely to be rich text formatted).
+So the model field "intro" will be displayed as `{{ self.intro }}`

 ### Tags: Image